Fijishi-Enterprises/BenthicIMG-Analyser/docs/python_and_django.rst

   - Installing SciPy with the requirements file will fail for two reasons.
 First, NumPy needs to be installed as NumPy+MKL, and the binary for that isn't on PyPI.
 Second, even after getting the NumPy install right, installing SciPy with pip fails for some reason (the first problem is ``libraries openblas not found in [ ... ] NOT AVAILABLE``).

   - What to do: First install NumPy+MKL and then SciPy manually using the .whl files here: http://www.lfd.uci.edu/~gohlke/pythonlibs/ Be sure to pick the appropriate .whl depending on whether your Python is 32 or 64 bit.
 To install a .whl, run ``pip install <path to .whl>``.
 Then run the requirements file to install the rest of the packages.

+If you think you messed up and want to undo a pip installation, use ``pip uninstall <package-name>``.

+From now on, whenever you need to get your packages up to date, activate your virtualenv and rerun ``pip install -r requirements/<name>.txt``.

 Django settings module